 The largest U.S. credit union by assets, Navy Federal offers a variety of business loans, including SBA loans, plus a line of credit as well as a business credit card.

-Term business loans from Navy Federal are both secured and unsecured, though unsecured loans are more difficult to qualify for.
+Term business loans from Navy Federal are secured.
 The maximum term loan amount for businesses less than 2 years old is $25,000.

 Navy Federal may require you to secure your business line of credit against your receivables, inventory or real estate.
 The credit union also offers a checking line of credit, which can help protect against overdrafts.
 The maximum you may borrow with the checking line is $5,000, with a maximum APR of 17.90%.
 It also comes with a $50 annual fee.

 Real estate loans are available for commercial real estate, investment properties, mixed-use property and renovations.
 Navy Federal lends up to 80% of the total property value for owner-occupied purchases or refinances but only up to 75% for investment properties.
 If you’re planning to renovate an existing commercial property, Navy Federal lends up to 65% of the value.

 Vehicle loans are available for business and commercial vehicles, whether new, used or refinanced.
 All small business vehicle loans come with no fees.
 Commercial vehicle loans can be used to purchase heavy-duty vehicles, semi-trucks, trailers and other hauling equipment.